GoogleCloudPlatform/monitoring-dashboard-samples/alerts/active-directory/README.md

 It is recommended to keep LDAP connections below 8000.
 If this value is exceeding then there may be real performance impacts.

+## Long Replications

+Alert configured for if a replication takes longer than 30 minutes, feel free to modify this window to fit your environment.
+This could be an indication that replication is taking longer than expected.

 ### Creating notification Channels and User Labels

 Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.